mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 ...
 ```

-I prefer to make my default settings closer
-to the live site context.
-This not only leads to safer behavior
-(because I have to explicitly opt-out
-of safer settings like switching to `DEBUG = False`),
-but it also means that my live site has less to configure.
-That's good because there are fewer chances
-to make configuration mistakes
-on the site that matters most:
-the one where my customers are.

 We need to be aware of a big gotcha
 with using environment variables.
 *Environment variables* are only available as a `str` type.